A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-\textbf{Resource Allocation Schemes for the tactile Internet:} The extremely demanding communication latency of the tactile Internet presents new challenges for resource allocation in mobile edge networks.
-As a real-time transmission medium for touch and motion, the tactile Internet, together with AR/VR, will provide multi-sensory multimedia services for Metaverse users.
-However, unlike the bandwidth and computational resources required by AR/VR, the tactile Internet requires ultra reliable and low latency for the human-human and human-computer interaction and is extremely sensitive to network jitter ~\cite{sarathchandra2021enabling}.
-Therefore, the authors propose a forecasting algorithm for delayed or lost data in ~\cite{boabang2021machine} that uses scalable Gaussian process regression (GPR) for content prediction.
+The extremely demanding of reliability and latency in the tactile Internet presents new challenges for resource allocation at mobile edge networks.
+As a real-time transmission medium for touch and motion, the tactile Internet, together with AR/VR, will provide multi-sensory multimedia services for Metaverse users~\cite{lim2022realizing}.
+However, unlike eMBB required by AR/VR, the tactile Internet requires URLLC for the human-human and human-avatar interaction.
+Noticing that the tactile Internet applications are sensitive to network jitters~\cite{sarathchandra2021enabling}, the authors propose a forecasting algorithm for delayed or lost data in~\cite{boabang2021machine} that uses scalable Gaussian process regression (GPR) for content prediction.
 To support telerobotic surgery, they build an online learning model using GPR coefficients and a low-rank matrix decomposition for service context.

 In addition, the very bursty arrival process of packets on the tactile Internet complicates the allocation of resources in the wireless edge network.
 Therefore, the authors in~\cite{hou2018burstiness} formulate an optimization problem for minimizing the reserved bandwidth under service and reliability constraints.
 Based on unsupervised learning, they propose a model- and technical data-based approach to cluster the fractional arrival process of users to reduce the classification error and improve the longitudinal spectrum efficiency in wireless networks.
 Considering the perceptual coding and symmetric design in the tactile Internet, the authors in~\cite{aijaz2018toward} decompose the resource allocation problem in the tactile Internet and propose a two-step solution.
 They offer a low-complexity heuristic algorithm and a near-optimal approach to the wireless resource allocation algorithm to overcome the analytical and computational difficulties.

-\subsubsection{Semantic/Goal-aware Communication}
+\subsubsection{\textbf{Semantic/Goal-aware Communication}}